0

 Like motors, when it comes to treadmill rollers, larger is better.

-Larger rollers make more contact with the belt as it slides- this makes for smoother belt action, but it also puts less stress on the belt, the rollers, and even the motor.
+Larger rollers make more contact with the belt as it slides and this makes for smoother belt action, but it also puts less stress on the belt, the rollers, and even the motor.

-Both of these treadmills score highly in the roller department, but the F85’s are a bit larger, making for an overall, more heavier-duty feel.
+Both of these treadmills score highly in the roller department, but the F85’s are a bit larger, making for an even heavier-duty machine.

-So, when it comes to the motor, the F85 is packing more horsepower and comes with larger rollers.
+So, when it comes to the motor, the F85 is packing more horsepower and comes with larger rollers when compared to the F80.

 The other performance spec you’ll notice a difference in with these 2 models is the weight capacity each can handle.